huhlim/alphafold-multistate/README.md

 ## GPCR structure prediction using AlphaFold

 The structure prediction scripts rely on [AlphaFold](https://github.com/deepmind/alphafold).
-We slightly modified to conduct ablation studies and model GPCR structures in a specific activation state.
+We slightly modified it to conduct ablation studies and model GPCR structures in a specific activation state.
 You should follow the setup procedure and download genetic databases and model parameters for AlphaFold.
-In contrast to the original AlphaFold, our scripts are based on non-Docker version and running on top of an Anaconda environment for AlphaFold.
+In contrast to the original AlphaFold, our scripts are based on a non-Docker version and run on top of an Anaconda environment for AlphaFold.
 To create an environment for running AlphaFold, you may refer to [an issue page](https://github.com/deepmind/alphafold/issues/24) of the AlphaFold repository or execute commands described in [our script](https://github.com/huhlim/alphafold-multistate/blob/main/structure_prediction/conda_create.sh).

 0. Prerequisite
 - [AlphaFold package](https://github.com/deepmind/alphafold)